olusimeon/DataVizGUI/README.md

 - Easily doucmented code for re-use
 - This project can re use to suit your use.
 - Sample data provided to run the application.
+- Gui design provided could be opened using pygt5 application

 ## Requirements